 Easil offers three subscription plans, with the primary differentiator being template access.
-The Basic plan is free and allows users access to 2,500 templates across multiple categories.

 The Plus plan ($7.50 pm per member per month – or $6.25 pm if billed annually) is next and it offers access to 10,000 templates, while the Edge ($59 per member per month or $49 pm on annual billing) comes with a whopping 20,000 world-class templates.

 As you progress up the plan tiers, additional functionality also becomes available, both in terms of design and workflow management.
 Subscribers to the Plus plan unlock collaboration tools, print-quality downloads, and the Brand Kit.
 The Edge plan offers advanced benefits like priority support and industry-specific templates.